MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/passportforwork-csp.md

 - If you enable this policy setting, Windows Hello for Business will use an Azure AD Kerberos ticket to authenticate to on-premises resources.
 The Azure AD Kerberos ticket is returned to the client after a successful authentication to Azure AD if Azure AD Kerberos is enabled for the tenant and domain.

-- If you disable or do not configure this policy setting, Windows Hello for Business will use a key or certificate to authenticate to on-premises resources.
+- If you disable or don't configure this policy setting, Windows Hello for Business will use a key or certificate to authenticate to on-premises resources.
 <!-- Device-{TenantId}-Policies-UseCloudTrustForOnPremAuth-Description-End -->

 <!-- Device-{TenantId}-Policies-UseCloudTrustForOnPremAuth-Editable-Begin -->